KTibow/hass-browser_mod/README.md

 service: browser_mod.debug
 ```

-Display a popup with the deviceID *and* a javascript alert with the deviceID on all connected *devices*.
+Display a popup with the deviceID *and* a JavaScript alert with the deviceID on all connected *devices*.

 ### set_theme